MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-classic-migrate.md

 - "Configure Microsoft Defender for Storage (Classic) to be enabled"
 - "Deploy Defender for Storage (Classic) on storage accounts"

-You can also use the following methods to identify active policies:
+You can use the following methods to identify the active policies:

-### Azure Resource Graph
+### Azure Resource Graph Explorer

-To identify active policies in your subscription using Azure Resource Graph, run the following query that includes the old Defender for Storage policies.
+To identify active policies in your subscription using [Azure Resource Graph Explorer](https://ms.portal.azure.com/#view/HubsExtension/ArgQueryBlade), run the following query that includes the old Defender for Storage policies.
 If you have custom policies, modify the query accordingly:

 ```kusto
 policyresources